 The CSSP exam is offered year-round through our partners at PSI Talent Measurement (formally PAN).

 Once NCS⁴ approves your application, you will receive an email with instructions to schedule an examination appointment at a test center nearest to you.
 PSI has hundreds of test centers available throughout the United States and Canada.

 If you have a disability or need special accommodations, please check the PSI website at www.psionline.com or contact the NCS⁴ Certification Department at CertificationSupport@usm.edu for assistance, prior to your test appointment.

-We provide a list of recommended training courses and study materials to help you prepare for your exam.
+We provide an online review course and a practice exam to help you prepare for the exam.
 The authoritative references are used by our item writing committee to reference each correct answer on the examination.
 This list is intended for use as a study aid only and does not guarantee success on the exam.
 You will need to apply your own knowledge and expertise to answer correctly.

 Test Admission Procedures

 You need to arrive at the test room fifteen (15) minutes prior to the beginning of your test appointment to allow time for the check-in process.
 If you are more than fifteen (15) minutes late, you will not be permitted to test.
 Please be sure to take care of any personal needs before appointment check-in.